 How to Prevent Thrombocytopenia in Dogs

-Often times there is no way to prevent thrombocytopenia from occurring in dogs since it is most commonly immune-mediated or caused by various diseases that are difficult, if not impossible, to prevent.
+Often times there is no way to prevent thrombocytopenia from occurring in dogs since it is most commonly immune-mediated or caused by various diseases that are difficult to prevent.
+However, in the case of tickborne diseases, consistent vet recommended tick prevention can be helpful.

 Dogs with known thrombocytopenia issues should not be used in breeding programmes, rodenticides should always be kept out of reach of pets, and tick-control is recommended.
-Immune support with various supplements may be helpful in keeping a dog healthy overall, but there is no guarantee that a dog won't develop a condition that causes thrombocytopenia.
+Performing routine bloodwork as recommended by your veterinarian can be helpful in providing a baseline and periodic check ins on your pets blood levels.

 Huang AA, Moore GE, Scott-Moncrieff JC.
 Idiopathic immune-mediated thrombocytopenia and recent vaccination in dogs.
 J Vet Intern Med.
 2012;26(1):142-148. doi:10.1111/j.1939-1676.2011.00850.x